seunghoChoe/SecondRepository/Homepage/src/main/webapp/resources/ckeditor4/plugins/scayt/README.md

 ------------

 1. Clone/copy this repository contents in a new "plugins/scayt" folder in your CKEditor installation.
-2. Enable the "scayt" plugin in the CKEditor configuration file (config.js):
+2. Enable the "scayt" plugin in the CKEditor configuration uploadFile (config.js):

         config.extraPlugins = 'scayt';